What You Need to Know About Dental Laboratory Technician

 Speaking: Talking to others to convey information effectively.

 Active Learning: Understanding the implications of new information for both current and future problem-solving and decision-making.

 Related Job Titles

 Dental Laboratory Technician Job Outlook

 In 2016, there was an estimated number of 38,100 jobs in the United States for Dental Laboratory Technician.
 New jobs are being produced at a rate of 14.4% which is above the national average.
 The Bureau of Labor Statistics predicts 5,500 new jobs for Dental Laboratory Technician by 2026.
-There will be an estimated 5,000 positions for Dental Laboratory Technician per year.
+Due to new job openings and attrition, there will be an average of 5,000 job openings in this field each year.

 The states with the most job growth for Dental Laboratory Technician are Utah, Michigan, and Arizona.
 Watch out if you plan on working in Kansas, Missouri, or Maine.
 These states have the worst job growth for this type of profession.